rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Compiled/R20 - rulebook.md

 Bright light lets most creatures see normally.
 Even gloomy days provide bright light, as do torches, lanterns, fires, and other sources of illumination within a specific radius.
 Dim light, also called shadows, creates a lightly obscured area.
 Darkness creates a heavily obscured area.

 ## Grapple
 The target is Grappled, and the grapple’s escape DC equals **8 + your Strength modifier + your Proficiency Bonus**.
 This grapple is possible only if the target is no more than one Size larger than you and if you have a hand free to grab the target.
 Shove.
 You either push the target 5 feet away or knock the target Prone.
 This shove is possible only if the target is no more than one Size larger than you.
+(See: [[Battle Maneuvers]])

+\page
 # Rest & Recovery
 An adventuring character recovers HP and MP mainly through resting.
 There are 5 different kinds of resting conditions: